yitzchak/metys/README.md

 knitr or Pweave.
 Like Pweave, Metys uses the Jupyter protocol to run code embedded in the source document.
-Unlike Pweave, Metys can access multiple Jupyter kernels within the same source document and can also create multiple separate sesssions of the same kernel.
+Unlike Pweave, Metys can access multiple Jupyter kernels within the same source document and can also create multiple separate sessions of the same kernel.

 Metys is currently alpha level software.